Preserving Angles Improves Feature Distillation: Experiments: Feature distillation

-We additionally consider the OpenOOD benchmarks \cite{yang2022openood}.
-Foundation models are trained on a diverse dataset and excel in this task, and whether distilled students can also perform well has not been previously considered.
-This section focuses on the ImageNet-1K OpenOOD benchmark, which uses SSB-hard \cite{bitterwolf2023out} and NINCO \cite{vaze2022openset} as near OOD data, and iNaturalist \cite{vanhorn2018inaturalist}, OpenImage-O \cite{Wang_2022_CVPR} and Describable Textures \cite{cimpoi2013describing} as far OOD data.
+We additionally consider the OpenOOD benchmarks \citep{yang2022openood}.
+Foundation models are trained on a diverse dataset and excel in this task, and whether distilled students can reproduce this performance has not been previously considered.
+This section focuses on the ImageNet-1K OpenOOD benchmark, which uses SSB-hard \citep{bitterwolf2023out} and NINCO \citep{vaze2022openset} as near OOD data, and iNaturalist \citep{vanhorn2018inaturalist}, OpenImage-O \citep{Wang_2022_CVPR} and Describable Textures \citep{cimpoi2013describing} as far OOD data.